Religious groups & homosexuality/homophobia

 Priests in the Anglican Communion have blessed marriages, dogs, cats,

-buildings, apartments, houses, boats, cars, etc. However, as of mid-2015, most are not permitted to bless the relationships of committed, loving, same-sex
+buildings, apartments, houses, boats, cars, etc. However, as of mid-2019, most are not permitted to bless the relationships of committed, loving, same-sex

-couples, except for those in ten maverick dioceses.
-A same-sex couple with a valid marriage license from their Canadian province or territory will be turned away if they ask their priest to conduct a gay marriage ceremony.
+couples, except for those in some maverick dioceses.
+A same-sex couple with a valid marriage license from their Canadian province or territory will usually be turned away if they ask their priest to conduct their marriage ceremony.

 Topics covered in this section: